mukeshtiwari/Semiring_graph_algorithm/README.md

   fun (x : coq_Node) -> fun (y : coq_Node) -> List.assoc y (List.assoc x listmat)
 ```

-Another solution suggested by Xavier Leroy on Coq mailing and the fast one if the matrix is big
+Another solution suggested by Xavier Leroy on Coq mailing and the fastest one amongst all three if the matrix is big
-because memory access is now O(1).
+because memory access is O(1).
 Also, if your matrix is big then read it from a file then hard-coding it
 OCaml file.

 ```